 It is thanks to Helen and Nicole that we managed to get every single recipe shot.
 That means the book has 100% photography, which is extremely rare in cookery books these days.

 Even more personally, my partner Paul designed this book.
 That meant the poor thing had to work with me looking over his shoulder, trying to describe in very vague terms what I wanted.
-Thankfully, after eight years together, he knows how to decode my waffling.
+Thankfully, after 10 years together, he knows how to decode my waffling.
 He has created something I'm very proud of, and I am in turn very proud of him.

 The book is divided into Weekend Morning Plates for breakfasts and brunches, Hearty Plates of comfort food, Everyday Plates for easy week-night suppers, Worth the Wait Plates for slow cooking, Posh Plates for easy, impressive dishes, Many Plates for sharing and finally Sweet Plates for simple cakes and sweet treats.